davidallanwoods/hello-world/README.md

 I also like Kotlin, TypeScript, Angular and Node.js

-Java seems to be losing its supposed 'Write Once, Run Everywhere' slogan.
+Java seems to be starting to lose its supposed 'Write Once, Run Everywhere' slogan.

 You cannot run Java in a Browser any more!

 I dislike terse code and in some ways Java is starting to turn that way!

 I like to be able to read code without too much thinking!